We saw that real security requires cryptogaphy.

 and create a new one, not compatible with the previous one.
 But this definition is confusing

-with what I call intricated biometrics.
+with what I call intricated or entangled biometrics.

 One difficult thing is to prove that you cannot return to the original biometric template

 Also, the comparison algorithm must be adapted, and proven not degrading the results.

 Here is a naive use of biometrics associated with a secret key.

 What is wrong in this scheme?